-Two areas of the Platinex lands, as optioned from Skead Holdings, have been the subject of stripping, washing channel cutting and channel sampling.
-It is understood from discussions with the MNDM and MNR personnel that no permits are required for the exploration work carried out to date.
+Four areas of the Platinex lands, as optioned from Skead Holdings, have been the subject of stripping, washing channel cutting and channel sampling.
+It is understood from discussions with the MNDM and MNR personnel that no permits are required for the exploration work carried out to date with the exception of a 2 year renewable land use permit for a bridge installed by Platinex.
 Permits will be required from the Canada Department of Fisheries and Oceans and possibly the Ontario Ministry of Natural Resources if a disturbed area exceeds 2,500 square metres, drilling is done from lakes or if vehicles or equipment have to be taken across streams, creeks or rivers.

-BGC did not attempt to evaluate any or all of the property for potential issues of environmental concern that may have resulted from either historic activities or the recent Platinex activities.
+No attempt to evaluate any or all of the property for potential issues of environmental concern that may have resulted from either historic activities or the recent Platinex activities has taken place.

-There are currently no modern buildings on the subject property and BGC is unaware of any associated environmental liabilities.
+There is currently only one modern building on the subject property and the author is unaware of any associated environmental liabilities.
 Several remnants of old buildings were observed by D. Jamieson near the Churchill and Caswell shafts.
 Good fencing surrounds the Churchill shaft.
 The Herrick shaft location was expressed by a large hole that was essentially obstructed about two metres below the surface.
 The perimeter was marked by flagging since a barrier fence had not been present.
 The Caswell shaft was properly covered over and inaccessible.
-More formal evaluation of the potential for environmental issues from historic activities should be made by contacting the MNDM, MNR and MOE as part of the next phase of project activities.